gatooooooo/FdpReleases-Mirror/README.md

 This is a mirror for fdp releases meaning they shouldn't be deleted (hopefully xd) (This i hope will stop the trolling xd)

+## The raw version archive can be found above.
+## I will make a changelog with all changes listed for archival.

 ## check the branches to see the history of fdp's source code

 //below is skidded from https://github.com/skiddermc/FDPClient/blob/main/README.md